 - Additional considerations in patient management, such as when surgery is indicated or when internal bleeding presents

 Prophylactic anticoagulation is also being explored in conditions such as embolic strokes of undetermined source (ESUS) or when there is a risk of a patient developing venous thromboembolism (VTE).
 As the indications for thromboprophylaxis expand, so too will the breadth of our content.

 Our programmes are designed for all healthcare professionals involved in the treatment of patients who require anticoagulation.
 This includes, but is not limited to:

 What if I can’t join a live session?

 All of our live education is recorded and archived as an interactive, enduring piece of eLearning.
-Where appropriate, these are also ACCME-accredited, allowing you to claim CME credits for participation even after the event has passed.

 This independent educational activity is supported by multiple funders, please see individual journal club pages for details.
 PCM Scientific is the medical education company acting as scientific secretariat and organiser for this programme.

 All activities are run at arm’s length from the financial supporters and all content is created by the faculty.
 No funder has had input into the content of the materials or presentations available on this website.